-Check the combustor's honeycomb-like element for a buildup of fly ash.
+- Check the combustor's honeycomb-like element for a buildup of fly ash.
 If any is evident, take the combustor outside and clean it by blowing air gently through it.
 Do not push anything through the honeycomb; do not use compressed air to clear the passages.
-Such abrasion can scrape the thin coating of platinum (the catalyst) off the ceramic base, shortening the catalyst's life and reducing its effectiveness.

-Fig. 48 - Inspect the catalytic combustor.

-- Inspect the element for damage or degradation.
+Such abrasion can scrape the thin coating of platinum (the catalyst) off the ceramic base, shortening the catalyst's life and reducing its effectiveness. - Inspect the element for damage or degradation.
 Although small hairline cracks will not affect performance, the element should be essentially intact.
 If the element is broken in pieces or has sections missing, it should be replaced.
-Call your local Vermont Castings Authorized Dealer for a replacement element. - 3.
+Call your local Vermont Castings Authorized Dealer for a replacement element.

 If the element is in good condition and clean, re-install it in the stove and replace the refractory inner fireback and access door.